mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

-Similarly, we wrap this with a __serialize_compressed_float__ macro for error checking:
+Of course we need error checking, so we wrap this with a macro:

 <pre>
 #define serialize_compressed_float( stream, value, min, max )        \
   do                                                                 \
   {                                                                  \
     if ( !serialize_float_internal( stream, value, min, max ) )      \
+    {                                                                \
         return false;                                                \
+    }                                                                \
   } while (0)
 </pre>

-The basic interface is complete.
+And the basic interface is complete.
 We can now serialize compressed and uncompressed floating point values over the network.

 # Serializing Vectors and Quaternions

-Once you can serialize float values it's trivial extend to serialize vectors over the network.
+Once you can serialize float values it's trivial to serialize vectors over the network.
 I use a modified version of the <a href="https://github.com/scoopr/vectorial">vectorial library</a> in my projects and I implement serialization for its vector types like this:

 <pre>
 template &lt;typename Stream&gt;